rgrishman/ice/README.md

 The current version of Ice assumes that it is run from a "working directory", where three Jet property files are located: *props*, *parseprops*, and *onomaprops*.
 These three files tell Ice where models for Jet are located.
-These two files are released together with the Java source code: `src/props`.
+These files are released together with the Java source code in the `src/props` directory.

 In theory, Jet model files can sit anywhere.
 However, to use the property files directly, you can copy `data/` and `acedata/` directories from Jet into the working directory.